An Edible Mosaic™

 Where Did Olivier Salad Originate?

 Belgian chef Lucien Olivier of Hermitage in Moscow invented this dish in the 1860’s.
-You can read more about the history of Olivier Salad on Wikipedia.
+You can read more about the history on Wikipedia.

 Why is it Called Salad Olivier?

-It’s called this after the name of the chef who invented the salad.
+It’s named after the chef who invented the salad.

 Can You Freeze Potato Salad?